Architecture

 - Small inline values (numbers, booleans, short strings fit directly in the header)

-Slot ownership via bitsets
+Slot ownership via a two-word lock

 The lifecycle of a slot: